szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Following the theme of the description, it provides a bonus to rangers and elves:

-- +1 Armor Class if the wearer is a ranger, and also if they are an elf or half-elf.
-This stacks.
-This means effectively that an elven ranger would wear the armor as if it was a +4 leather armor.
+- +1 Armor Class if the wearer is a ranger, and if they are an elf or half-elf.
+This stacks, which means that an elven ranger would effectively wear the armor as if it was a +4 leather armor.
-- +15% to hiding for rangers.
+- +15 points to hiding for rangers.

 Good choice for early to mid-game elven rangers, perhaps even better for stalkers.